TaraTritt/dapp-starter/README.md

 This installs a few build tools that are required to install web3 successfully on a Windows machine.
 You should only have to run this one time since we are installing this module globally by running install with the `--global` flag.

 If you have issues with this install see [here](https://github.com/TaraTritt/dapp-starter/wiki/Error-Index#web3)

+**If you are on a Mac or Windows, continue the rest of the following steps:**

 1. Install dependencies with npm from the root directory of the project